kata-containers/community/README.md

 # Governance

-The Kata Containers project is governed according to the [“four opens"](https://governance.openstack.org/tc/reference/opens.html), which are open source, open design, open development and open community.
-Technical decisions will be made by technical contributors and a representative Architecture Committee.
-The community is committed to diversity, openness, encouraging new contributors and leaders to rise up.
+The Kata Containers project is governed according to the [“four opens"](https://governance.openstack.org/tc/reference/opens.html), which are open source, open design, open development, and open community.
+Technical decisions are made by technical contributors and a representative Architecture Committee.
+The community is committed to diversity, openness, and encouraging new contributors and leaders to rise up.

 ## Developers